Welcome to the QVCC Center For Teaching page!

 2017-18 QVCC Center for Teaching (CFT) Committee

-Jon Andersen, Cindi Brassington, Jodi Clark, Brian Donohue-Lynch, Annie Joly, John Lewis (top row, left to right).
+Jon Andersen, Cindi Brassington, Jodi Clark, Brian Donohue-Lynch, and Annie Joly (top row, left to right).

-Cindy Shirshac, Eric Spencer, and Mark Szantyr (bottom row, left to right).
+John Lewis, Cindy Shirshac, Eric Spencer, Jakob Spjut, and Mark Szantyr (bottom row, left to right).

 Kudzai Zvoma (picture not available).